Bairav-2003/CKD_PREDICTION/README.md

 ## Result

-We developed a machine learning model that have acheived 98% accuracy using Random forest algorithm and also distribute the damaged and undamaged cells by visualzation graph using python.
+We developed a machine learning model that have acheived 98% accuracy using Random forest algorithm and also distribute the damaged and undamaged cells by visualzation graph using python and then we also classify the disease in the kindney using cnn.